 Tailor Your Workouts: Balance an Unbalanced Physique

-Bodybuilding, unlike any other17299 625019744179693 1698832672 n sport, is about aesthetics.
+Bodybuilding, unlike any other sport, is about aesthetics.
 The difference between a rookie and a serious athlete is the ability to evaluate their physique and make the necessary changes.
 Those of us whom have become hooked on the lifestyle grew hungry for more.
 "How do I improve?"
 "How do I become better than I currently am?"

 Taking your physique to the next level starts with an honest critique.
 I recommend sitting down with your trainer, training partner, trusted bodybuilding veteran from your gym to analyze progress pictures or competition stage shots.
 Get as many opinions as you can from different people (Rx Muscle Forums are a great place to get an abundance of opinions and suggestions).
 Eventually, a trend will emerge of which body parts need to be improved.